tsljgj/ML-note/docs/math/linear_alg/intro.md

 <figcaption>Generated Using Geogebra</figcaption>
 </figure>

-Or you can think about it as a Vector Addition problem:<br>
+Or you can think about it as a Vector Addition problem:

 $$
 x\begin{bmatrix}2\\-1\end{bmatrix} + y
 \begin{bmatrix}-1\\2\end{bmatrix} =
 \begin{bmatrix}0\\3\end{bmatrix}
 $$

 Which means that it would become a **Linear Combination**  of the two columns of the coefficient matrix.

 <figure markdown="span">